-SECTION 7.
 The provisions of this Ordinance are severable.
-If any court of competent jurisdiction thereof shall hold any section, clause, sentence, part or provision illegal, invalid or unconstitutional, such decisions of the court shall not affect or impair any of the remaining sections, clauses, sentences, parts or provisions of this Ordinance.
-It is hereby declared to be the intent of the Council of the Borough of Newtown that this Ordinance would have been enacted if such illegal, invalid or unconstitutional section, clause, sentence, part or provision had not been included herein.
+If any section, clause, sentence, part or provision thereof shall be held illegal, invalid, or unconstitutional by a court of competent jurisdiction, such decision of the court shall not affect or impair any of the remaining sections, clauses, sentences, parts or provisions of this Ordinance.
+It is hereby declared to be the intent of the Board of Supervisors that this Ordinance would have been adopted if such illegal, invalid, or unconstitutional section, clause, sentence or part of a provision had not been included herein.

+SECTION IV.
+Effective Date

-SECTION 8.
-This Ordinance shall become effective upon adoption by the Council of Newtown Borough.
+This Ordinance shall become effective immediately upon the appointment of a Human Relations Commission pursuant to this Ordinance.